-In the past few weeks, employees from every business sector have transitioned to remote work arrangements, seemingly overnight.
-As a people manager, you may be challenged to stay ahead of the rapidly changing demands on your leadership skills.
+Over the past few months, employees from nearly every business sector transitioned to remote work arrangements, seemingly overnight.
+As a people manager, it’s likely been challenging to stay ahead of the rapidly changing demands on your leadership skills.
 How do you guide your team toward business-as-usual productivity when your “new normal” is anything but?

 The good news is that the core leadership skills you’ve cultivated for years are still applicable now.
 In fact, doubling down on proven best practices is a good place to begin, starting with the importance of effective communication.

 Here are five practical tips to help you manage through change and keep your team motivated, connected, and engaged – no matter where they work.

 - It may take some trial and error to find the right rhythm for your team, but now is a time when erring on the side of over communicating is warranted.
 Consider weekly team meetings to be the bare minimum and plan to add more informal check-ins to your team members’ calendars.
 Remember, losing the ability to simply “pop in” for a casual chat means that as a leader, you’ll need to become more intentional about maintaining engagement.
 Lastly, be mindful that each person on your team has different needs, so consider the nature of their role, their individual competence and confidence levels, and their work styles as you customize the flow and frequency of your communications.

 - Employees who are working from home may experience isolation and anxiety about being left out of the loop.
 To offset these concerns, share daily updates with them, even if it’s just to say there are no new updates.
 One exception to this: since many of us are already feeling overloaded with COVID-19 news, you may want to bundle virus-related messaging into a once-weekly or less communication (assuming it makes sense to do so).